Ron LeFlore: After playing career

 In 1988 while working as a baggage handler for Eastern Airlines, LeFlore saw an ad for an umpire school run by MLB umpire Joe Brinkman.
 He attended the five-week course after which top graduates are assigned to whatever openings exist on the minor league level, hoping to make it back to the majors eventually as an umpire, but barely missed his opportunity.

 In 1989, LeFlore played for the St. Petersburg Pelicans and Bradenton Explorers of the Senior Professional Baseball Association, hitting .328 in 44 games overall (11 with St. Petersburg and 33 with Bradenton).
-In 1990, he played for the Florida Tropics of the SPBA.
+He was cut from the Pelicans because manager Bobby Tolan saw LeFlore as a negative influence and threat to the team's chemistry, views Tolan made clear to reporters after LeFlore's release.
+LeFlore played well for the Explorers but asked for and received his release that offseason because the team was moving to Daytona Beach and he had no interest in living there.
+In 1990, he played for the traveling Florida Tropics team of the SPBA.
 He played in 18 games, hit two home runs and drove in nine runs.
 He also had the second-highest batting average with .403 when the league folded.

-In 1995, Leflore managed the Newburgh Night Hawks of the Northeast League to a 28–45 record.
+In 1995, Leflore managed the Newburgh Night Hawks of the Northeast League to fourth place in the League, having a 28–41 record.
+Official baseball databases, including Stats Crew and The Baseball Cube, confirm that the Night Hawks played a total of 69 games that year.

 On September 27, 1999, LeFlore was arrested at the closing ceremonies of Tiger Stadium for unpaid child support for his adult daughter and her mother.
 LeFlore had been living in St. Petersburg, Florida at the time, and ultimately was not jailed in exchange for making payments.

 In 2000, LeFlore was hired as the manager of the now-defunct Cook County Cheetahs of the Frontier League.
 He also worked as a manager and coach in the Midwest and Northeastern leagues.
 In the spring of 2003, he was hired as manager for the Saskatoon Legends franchise in the fledgling Canadian Baseball League, a league that folded midway through its inaugural season.

 On May 5, 2007, during an autograph signing, LeFlore was again arrested for failure to pay child support.

 In the summer of 2011 LeFlore had his right leg amputated from the knee down due to complications caused by arterial vascular disease, a result of his having smoked cigarettes since he was a teenager, and lost 100 pounds as a result of three surgeries.
 He now uses a prosthetic leg and lives in St. Petersburg, Florida.